sdiehl/wiwinwlh/tutorial.md

 └── .ghci                        # ghci configuration
 ```

-More complex projects consisting of multiple components will include multiple
+More complex projects consisting of multiple modules will include multiple
 project directories like that above, but these will be nested in subfolders with
 a `cabal.project` or `stack.yaml` in the root of the repository.